yuxuantaoisak/unit_3/Project/README.md

 Clothing company

-Raw materials needed: Shirts, jeckets, bottoms, accessories, etc.
+Raw materials needed: fiber, polyester, fabric, cotton, etc.

+Product that we make: Shirts, jeckets, bottoms, accessories, etc.

 The company is a reseller so it does not produce clothes, unlike a factory.